Wajahat-Jawaid/JetFiles/README.md

 # JetFiles

 An illustration of how you can employ Jetpack Compose to access media storage in Android.
-The app is based on <a href="https://developer.android.com/topic/architecture?gclsrc=ds">Android developers architecture</a> developed with href="https://developer.android.com/jetpack/compose">Jetpack Compose</a>.
+The app is based on <a href="https://developer.android.com/topic/architecture?gclsrc=ds">Android developers architecture</a> developed with <a href="https://developer.android.com/jetpack/compose">Jetpack Compose</a>.

 https://user-images.githubusercontent.com/13690429/200324386-14ecd5f0-09c8-4ebe-9941-e3dd40258392.mp4